Hanan-Abbas/Operonix/HYBRID_DEPLOYMENT.md

 #### 2.3 Connect Agent to Cloud

-1. Open your Render dashboard URL in a browser
+1. Open your Zeabur dashboard URL in a browser
 2. Enter your session ID in the connection field
 3. The cloud backend will now route automation commands to your local agent